vehre/Qonar/README.md

     Help => About Plugins => Check the plugin

 ### TODO
-    * Add authentication.
+    * Add authentication. => Implemented, but not tested yet.
-    * Centralize Sonar API usage
     * Page management (Sonar limits to 500 issues max)
+    * Add in app resolution (false positive etc.)